harleauxcarrera/yelpCamp/ReadMe.md

 Make deployment code use local instance of mongodb (uncomment connect line/ comment out mongoURI)

 Environment variables - vars that change depending on the Environment they app is running on(heroku vs localhost)

+Make a DATABASEURL environment variable for local development (made in terminal) Make a DATABSEURL environment variable for deployment on heroku (Settings-> Env Vars-> Create->Save)
+      (^^ can also be made in the terminal but easier this way ^^)

+Env Vars are good bcthey are not exposed they are hidden - good for serurity